patrick-rush/react-drip-backend/README.md

 # DRIP - Back End

 Drip is a web application that can help you manage your houseplants.
-You can schedule watering events, automatically schedule future ones when you water your plant, keep notes, and adjust watering frequency, as well as record your plant's name, species, and location.
+You can schedule watering or fertilizing events, automatically schedule future ones when you water your plant, keep notes, and adjust watering frequency, as well as record your plant's name, species, and location.

 ## Installation